ionep/compiler/README.md

 6. *./parse*

-    Takes input from the user
+    Runs the parser and takes input from the user

 7. *./parse filepath*

-    Input a file to the parser
+    Runs the parser on the input file mentioned in the argument

     Eg: